Kampar, Perak: Demographics

+Besides that, the new residential area, Taman Bandar Baru Kampar, has a large student population from Tunku Abdul Rahman University of Management and Technology (TAR UMT) and Universiti Tunku Abdul Rahman (UTAR).

 Economy

 In the 19th and most of the 20th century, the economy of Kampar revolved around tin-mining.
 However, many tin-mining companies were forced out of business during the economic recession in the 1980s.
 Nevertheless, the town's economy recovered, slowly, by the end of the 1980s.

 Since the completion of the North–South Expressway, Kampar's status as a bustling town has declined rapidly.
 Travelers stopped frequenting the town as they chose the more convenient highway.
 The nearest exit from highway is in Gopeng and Tapah, which is convenient for travelers.

 The commercial and industrial sectors are the main driving forces of Kampar's economy.
 More recently, its economy has been further driven by the construction of the new Universiti Tunku Abdul Rahman (UTAR) campus.

 Also, Kampar is known for its freshwater fishing spot as most of the surrounding area is covered by man-made lakes.
 Centuries old abandoned tin mines have turned into natural lakes.
-Tilapia, Pangasius, Kaloi, Tutu, Tongsan, Catfish, and many kinds of freshwater fish flourish abundantly in these lakes.
+Tilapia, Pangasius, Kaloi, Betutu, Tongsan, Catfish and many kinds of freshwater fish flourish abundantly in these lakes.
 Most of these lakes are also converted into fish farms, duck farms or other horticulture produce farms.

-Before Hypermarkets, the available supermarket in Kampar is the Minat Supermarket.
-It is located near the old kampar bus station(not used anymore).
-Daily consumables can also be obtained from the many Chinese retail shops located all over Kampar.
-Some are as good as small scale supermarkets with a modern shop design.
+Before the arrival of hypermarkets, Pasaraya Minat Kampar (永顺金宝) was a popular shopping destination in Kampar, located near the now-defunct old Kampar bus station.
+Over the years, Kampar's retail landscape has expanded significantly.
+Modern hypermarkets such as Lotus's and Econsave have emerged, offering a wider range of daily necessities and grocery items.